Luka Doncic Dallas Mavs Rumors: Is He 'Puffy' Or Is He 'Pickleball'?

 Yes, we have played Pickleball.
 It's fun, competitive, and good for the ol' cardio.
 (It's kind of like gigantic ping-pong.)
 As long as Luka is doing something to get ready for a return to the NBA - and a return to the States, along with a mini training camp and whatever plan the league has for its long-delayed postseason, we're invested.

-Doncic’s Mavs are currently sitting in the seventh seed in the West, hoping some of their competition are the ones who show up "puffy.''
+With two months to go before the resumption of this NBA season, Doncic’s Mavs are currently sitting in the seventh seed in the West, hoping some of their competition - once we get under the bubble in Orlando - are the ones who show up "puffy.''